On today’s date in 1932, the fourth and current Welland Canal – officially known as the Welland Ship Canal – opened to traffic in the Niagara Region.

-Ships then traveled east on the Welland River to Chippawa, where they made a sharp turn into the Niagara River and south towards Lake Erie.
+Ships then travelled east on the Welland River to Chippawa, where they made a sharp turn into the Niagara River and south towards Lake Erie.
 The section between Allanburg and Port Robinson was originally planned as a subterranean tunnel, but the sandy soil made the project infeasible.

 The extension ran south along the Welland River to Welland, which was then only a small settlement called Aqueduct, the name of which paid tribute to the wooden aqueduct that carried the canal over the river.
 The extension then split south to Port Colborne.

-In 1974, Canada’s Post Office Department (now Canada Post) commemorated the Welland Canal and one of Niagara’s freeholders, William H. Merritt, on an eight-cent stamp (Scott #655) to mark the centenary of the famed shipping route.
+In 1974, Canada’s Post Office Department (now Canada Post) commemorated the Welland Canal and one of Niagara’s freeholders, William Merritt, on an eight-cent stamp (Scott #655) to mark the centenary of the famed shipping route.

 Born on July 3, 1793, in Bedford, N.Y., Merritt and his family settled in present-day St. Catharines in 1796.
 By 1811, Merritt founded a general store and began farming.